Man Up | Ep. 155 • November 11, 2016

 And the key to doing that is to start off already appreciating and coming from a place of appreciation/gratitude.
 When it comes to fitness, you can appreciate the fact that you can afford.
 You’re one of the rare people in the world – because most of the world is living on five bucks a day or less.
 You are one of those people who can afford a gym membership.
 You can afford the leisure time to work on your body, and that you can enjoy that feeling of dopamine rush and so on.

 You actually have the luxury of doing this, and that you can start with.
 That’s a place you can start with because then you come to it with a positive expectation instead of a stressful expectation.
 And that’s the key to transforming from being needy towards the outcome to actually being lost in the outcome, to actually lose yourself in the process and being in flow throughout your life – and all these different areas of your life, whatever you want to get good that.
-If you’re not needy towards it, and tense and stressed out about it, but you actually enjoy the process of getting there.
+You’re not needy towards it, and tense and stressed out about it, but you actually enjoy the process of getting there.

 And if you don’t enjoy the process of getting there, you either need to find a way to enjoy it.
 Adjusting your mindset, that’s often all it is; just changing your perspective.
 Or maybe that particular activity is not suited to you and you adapt the activity to one that you enjoy.
 And in fitness, there are lots of different ways to get the same sort of goal and lots of different conditions that you can enjoy.
 And so, maybe that condition that you’re doing it in, doing it under, is not that enjoyable.
 You just need to tweak it and just take some experimentation.